MicrosoftDocs/power-automate-docs/articles/minit/mathematical-operations.md

 ## CEIL([value])

-returns the smallest integer greater that or equal to the given number
+Returns the smallest integer greater that or equal to the given number.

 **Parameters:**